 - Guidelines and Procedures for Submittal of Agenda Items to the Board.
 The topics of business to be introduced at a regular or special meeting shall be included on the Agenda by observing the following guidelines.

 A. Agenda items may be submitted only by an appropriate University official as follows: Regent, President, Provost, Vice Presidents, Chancellors, other University officials as requested by the President, and the and Senior Assistant Attorney General.

-B. All items submitted to the Board for action must first be submitted to and discussed by the appropriate Committee, as provided in Article III of these Bylaws, at least one (1) Committee meeting prior to the meeting at which action will be requested.
-This requirement may be suspended by the Chair of the Board as to any action item.
+B. All items submitted to the Board for action must first be submitted to and discussed by the appropriate Committee, as provided in Article III of these Bylaws, at least one (1) Committee meeting prior to the meeting at which action will be requested, except:

 Article III: Committees of the Board

 - Standing Committees of the Board.
 In addition to an Executive and Governance Committee, the Board will have standing committees to consider matters and address issues in the following areas, including but not limited to: Research, Academic Affairs, Student Affairs, Finance and Administration, Compliance and Audit, Athletics, Infrastructure, Strategic Planning, Government Affairs, and Institutional Advancement.
 Through the Committees, Board members explore critical governance issues and communicate with university administration and others who share in the governance of the institution.

 No Committee may act for the Board on matters requiring Board action, except for the Executive and Governance Committee in emergency situations as noted in the Executive and Governance Committee Charter.
 All Committees shall refer such matters to the Board for appropriate action in a regular or special meeting.